thegricean/overinformativeness/README.md

 - What is said instead of silence dpends on both costs and priors.

-	- when costs are uniform, color-and-size is almost always the preferred alternative
+	- when costs are uniform, color-and-size is almost always the preferred alternative -- this is of course heavily dependent on the fact that we're looking here only at objects that are identical in value on both dimensions

 	- when there's a penalty for each added word, color-and-size is only really good for communicating high-value objects when the priors are very left-peaked, otherwise color-and-size is never used.
 Color and size individually are sometimes used, but mostly the word penalty gives silence a huge boost.